-Dark and narrow hallways have the potential to feel gloomy and unwelcoming, so it’s important to choose a paint color that can brighten up the space.
+Dark and narrow hallways can feel gloomy and unwelcoming when painted the wrong color so it’s important to choose a paint color that will brighten up the space.

-Luckily, there are plenty of amazing non-white paint options available that can transform the mood in your dark hallway and make it a focal point in your home.
+There are plenty of amazing non-white paint options available that can transform the mood in your dark hallway.
+They might even help make it a focal point in your home.

-When choosing a paint color for dark hallways, designers often recommend opting for neutrals such as taupe, gray, or cream.
+When choosing a paint color for dark hallways, designers usually recommend opting for neutrals such as taupe, gray, or cream.

-These shades not only add warmth and depth to the space but also create an inviting atmosphere for family and guests.
+These shades not only add warmth and depth to the space but create an inviting atmosphere for your family and guests.

 In addition to neutrals, some other popular paint colors for dark hallways include Pelt by Farrow & Ball, a moody plum tone, and Behr Equilibrium, which offers a balance between light and dark shades.